How To Make The Best Macintosh Apple Pie Recipe

 step two

-Make the filling.
+Make the apple filling.
 Chop the peeled apples into bite-sized cubes.
 Try to get them all the same size as possible this will help them cook evenly.
 Combine the apples with the remaining filling ingredients in a large bowl.
 Stir to coat the apples evenly.

 step three